Biology degree with hands-on research

-Our faculty frequently co-author research papers with students, who nearly all have a chance to present their work at regional and national conferences — such as the Ecological Society of America, National Conferences on Undergraduate Research or Pennsylvania Academy of Science.
+A hallmark of Susquehanna’s biology program, hands-on research opportunities are available as soon as your first year.
+Spend a summer conducting research in Susquehanna’s nature-rich environment or study for a full year alongside a faculty expert.
+Our faculty frequently co-author research papers with students, and nearly all have a chance to present their work at regional and national conferences — such as the Ecological Society of America, National Conferences on Undergraduate Research and Pennsylvania Academy of Science.